harshanacz/harshanacz/README.md

 <h3>About Me</h3>

 <p>
-  I'm a passionate developer with a focus on creating beautiful and functional mobile and web applications.
-Currently, I'm working on an exciting chat app project that aims to revolutionize communication.
+  I started learning to code when I was 15 years old because I wanted to make my own web browser.
+Over time, I have gained a wealth of experience designing and developing mobile and web applications.
+I launched my first software application at 16 years old.
+It was a web browser created using Visual Basic.
+Now, I'm working as a mobile app developer at Tussle Inc.

+Fun fact about me: I hate theories; I prefer practical applications.
 </p>

 <h3>Contact Me</h3>